IEntin/ClientServer/README.md

 in the project root directory.

 Script profile.sh runs automatic profiling of the server and client.
 The usage is\
-'. profile.sh' in the server directory.
+'./profile.sh' in the server directory.

 The accepted procedure in this project includes thread and memory sanitizer runs and performance\
 profiling of every commit.
 Sanitizer warnings are considered failures and are not accepted.\